-The Advent and Christmas season was particularly reflective in 2020.
-And a good opportunity to celebrate artisan craftspeople and makeries in and around Munich.
+The Advent and Christmas season is a good opportunity to celebrate artisan craftspeople and makeries in and around Munich.
 After all, you would be hard pushed to find gifts more unique than those produced in these festive workshops.
 Happy gifting – and making!

 As the days get shorter, candle flames dance in windows and lanterns, on garlands and branches; churches are resplendent, filled with a candlelight glow.
 But don’t go thinking that light is just light, and that all candles are the same.
 The Fürst family has been ensuring flames can burn at their brightest for five generations: as the only chandler in Munich, this family-run business has been making candles since 1862 – not by pouring or pressing them, but using the traditional method of drawing.